twistingmercury/agentic_loop_runner/docs/requirements/01_requirements_v01.md

 ### CON-002 - Platforms

-Support only Linux/amd64 and macOS/arm64.
-Build and verify required behavior for both targets.
-Other operating-system/architecture combinations are out of scope.
+Support only Linux and macOS.
+Build and verify required behavior on both.
+Other operating systems, including Windows, are out of scope.

+### CON-003 - Language

+Implement in Python >= 3.12, managed with uv.
+The user selected the language;
+it is not an architect decision.

 ## Details for the architects to decide